AdobeDocs/campaign-standard.en/help/sending/using/about-deliverability.md

 # What is deliverability{#about-deliverability}

 Deliverability allows to measure the success of your campaigns reaching your recipients' inbox without bouncing, or being marked as spam.
+[Learn why deliverability matters](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/deliverability-strategy-and-definition.html#why-deliverability-matters).

 More precisely, email deliverability refers to the set of characteristics that determine a message's ability to reach its destination, via a personal e-mail address, within a short time, and with the expected quality in terms of content and format. <!--These characteristics fall into four main categories: data quality, message and content, sending infrastructure, and reputation.
 Together, they form the foundation of a successful email deliverability program.-->

 For a deeper dive on what deliverability is and to learn more on key deliverability terms, concepts, and approaches, see the [Adobe Deliverability Best Practice Guide](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/introduction.html).

-The deliverability rate is the number of messages that hit the recipients’ inboxes compared to the number of messages that were delivered.
-With Adobe Campaign, the deliverability rate depends on numerous factors, particularly:

-* Correct configuration of your instances
-* Your IP address reputation
-* Quality of the addresses targeted
-* Low complaints and hard bounce rates
-* Your message content
-* Message authentication (SPF, DKIM, DMARC)
-* Sender reputation

 ## How to improve deliverability {#deliverability-key-points}

-Deliverability problems are generally linked to measures of protection against spam implemented by internet service providers and mail server administrators.
+Deliverability problems are usually linked to measures of protection against spam implemented by internet service providers and mail server administrators.

-For general recommendations on how to design successful email marketing campaigns, see [Deliverability strategy and definition](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/deliverability-strategy-and-definition.html).
+* For general recommendations on how to design successful email marketing campaigns, see [Deliverability strategy and definition](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/deliverability-strategy-and-definition.html).

-To optimize the deliverability of your Adobe Campaign emails, we recommend using the best practices listed on this page / in this section.
+* For more specific recommendations on how to optimize the deliverability of your Adobe Campaign emails, we recommend using the best practices listed in this section.

 <!--Here is a list of the key points to check to ensure good deliverability.-->